 Also, at times, spelling of the same name appears a couple of different ways.
 For example, for the name "Gilmore", it appears as "Gilmore" and "Gillmore".

 I have tried to enter the info into Find-A-Grave exactly as it appears on the Cemetery Records provided me by Jeanette Grosvenor.
 In my limited experience, I have found that Census Records, Death Certificates, etc. are not always spelled correctly, on the original document when they were originally written decades ago and even over a century ago, and subsequent transcriptions reflect how they were written originally.
 I apologize for any confusion in spelling.

 If you would like a transfer of a memorial I have created, please don't hesitate to ask.
 I will be more than happy to transfer the memorial to you.
 If there are any corrections that need to be made (i.e. dates, locations, etc.), please let me know and I will gladly make these changes.

 However, please do not ask me to add information that is copyrighted, such as a direct copy and paste from another website.
 Please cite your sources so that I can include these.

-I would appreciate it very much if you do not leave biographical info in the flower posts.
 If you have something you'd like for me to add and I will add it, or a transfer if you would prefer.

 If you ask for a photo of a grave, a plot location would be appreciated.
 Where these have been made available on the records I have obtained info from, I have included these.
 These can usually be obtained by calling the cemetery and asking the people who work in the office, or the township where the cemetery is located, and talking to the trustees or the cemetery sexton.